 If you are tracking HRV, typically you are interested in how your data changes over time, in relation to various stressors (if you are new to this, check out my guide to HRV, here).

 The most important question for me is always this: does normalization improve the actionable insights we derive from HRV data?
-My current take is that the answer is probably yes, especially if we have a stable or below normal heart rate, which could be the case in many situations (e.g. dieting, but also accumulated fatigue, or higher parasympathetic activity associated with fatigue, more than recovery).
+My current take is that the answer is probably yes, especially if we have a stable or below normal heart rate, which could be the case in many situations (e.g. dieting, but also cold exposure, accumulated fatigue, or higher parasympathetic activity associated with fatigue, more than recovery).

 I’ve added normalized HRV to HRV4Training Pro, so that you can also verify by yourself if this is something that helps you using your data.